 capricious pranks by one of the lesser gods on Mt.
 Olympus.

 So anyway that required intellectual and emotional effort, which effort kind of, you know, as Beatrix Potter might have said, disturbed the dignity and repose of the mental tea party I had been envisioning for myself as I pulled the brim of the cap to shut out the harsh fluorescent light on the freight deck of the ferry before that phone call roused me from my slumber.
-The substack post I had been composing in my head disintegrated.

-Jake was discharged.
+The ferry arrived in Vineyard Haven, I drove off the boat and straight to Martha’s Vineyard hospital, 1 mile away from Steamship Authority terminal.
+I spoke with the medicos; Jake was out of danger, he was discharged.
 I helped him gather up the thirty or so pounds of books he had had with him at the time of his seizure, and I got him to his apartment & made sure all was well there.
-Then I went to my house and had a beer and noodled around on Twitter, having abandoned all hope of doing anything productive in a writerly way on that day.

 Sundman figures it out! and the ancient art of weaving